Silva-Sec/VeeamTools/README.md

 I have a good collection of scripts stored locally, and I’ll be gradually publishing them here for wider use.
 These are shared as-is — they’ve been useful in the field and may help others in similar environments.

 ⚠️ Use **as-is**.
-This tool is not officially supported or maintained by Veeam. ⚠️
+The tools/scripts here are not officially supported or maintained by Veeam. ⚠️